DagoDragony/itwiki/keys/index.md

 id
 tty                                      # print device of terminal

-lscpu
-lsblk
-df -h
-dmesg                                    # print or control kernel ring buffer
+dmesg                                    # print or control kernel ring buffer lscpu lsblk df -h dumpe2fs /dev/sda1 # lots of deep info about filesystem (cylinder group info, inodes, blocks etc e2label /dev/sda1 MyBoot # give label to disk fsck # for fixing disk and getting report, if any problems, systemd runs it automatically

+script fileName # creates session in which it records everything what was done and outputed

 stat <fileName>                          # statistics about file - times, size, inode.. cal                                      # calendar for this month